Fliplet/fliplet-cli/docs/REST-API/fliplet-datasources.md

 ### Insert a new entry to a data source

-#### `PUT v1/data-sources/:dataSourceId/data`
+#### `PUT v1/data-sources/<dataSourceId>/data`

+e.g. `v1/data-sources/123/data`

 Note: when sending files, this endpoint supports a multipart body request.
 All files sent will be uploaded to the relevant Fliplet bucket and optionally encrypted when enabled from the organisation.
 The created entry will get its files input field names replaced with the URL where the file has been stored.

 Request body: